 We rewrote the playbook on how the world’s best-known brain games company presented its content and games to Google and end-users.

 Through a reclassification and restructuring of its taxonomy, Cogney made this online marketplace of personal services Hong Kong’s #1 go-to resource for booking tutors, manicures and the like.

 Cogney overhauled the SEO strategy of Airbnb over two years by working closely with the company’s headquarters.
-As a result, the company's listings now appear at the top of search results for virtually any location in the world.
+"We saw huge lifts in traffic," said the Head of SEO.

 Ready to drive more customers to your website?